-What is Trade Settlement?
+What is Trade Settlement Process?

-What is Trade Settlement?
+What is Trade Settlement Process?

-Types of settlements in the Stock Market
+Types of Settlement in Stock Market

 In the stock market, settlements come in several forms.
 Settlement is the last stage of a trade order and falls into one of the following categories: